Long hill repeats combine the training benefits of VO2 max running intervals and muscular endurance training.

 - 2-3 x 10minutes @ 10mile intensity (2-3% gradient), 3minutes recovery (0% gradient)

-However, running on a treadmill is slightly easier than outdoor running, due to the lack of wind resistance.
+However, running on a treadmill is slightly easier than outdoor running, because of the lack of wind resistance.

-So, hopefully that’s given you a few insights into how and why to include long hill intervals.
+Hopefully that’s given you a few insights into how and why to include long hill intervals.

 Where next: take a look at the tempo hill intervals article — a great all round hill running workout!